 Instructions

-- In a small saucepan on lower heat, heat vegetable oil.
-Sauté garlic for 30 seconds or until fragrant.
-Add hoisin sauce, peanut butter and water.
-Mix to combine.
-Then bring to a boil on medium-high heat for 1-2 minutes until slightly thickened.
-Remove off heat and transfer sauce to a small bowl to cool.
+- Once the sauce boils, remove off heat and transfer it to a small bowl to cool.
 Sprinkle crushed peanuts on top of the sauce.
-Place hoisin peanut sauce in the fridge to chill.
+Place peanut sauce in the fridge to chill.

 - Bring a large pot of water on high heat, bring to a boil.
 Cook rice noodles for 2-3 minutes or until Al dente.
 Strain and rinse with off cold running water.
-Strain any excess water.
+Shake out any excess water.
 Transfer to a large bowl.

-- Briefly wet a sheet of rice paper with a bit of water (cold to warm water).
-Do not soak it or it will become too soft to wrap with ease.
+- Quickly wet a sheet of rice paper with room temperature water for 1 second on all sides.
+Do not over soak it or it will become too soft to wrap with ease.
 The rice paper should still be firm.
 Place wet rice paper onto a clean work surface.

 Melanie